tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.
-However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* by Erle Loran, did not fit into this mold.
+However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* written by Erle Loran and published in 1943, did not fit into this mold.

-This book was published in 1943.
-It is apparently out of print and costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), but you can create a account and read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1).

 It was in Loran's book that I finally found a formal definition of "the plastic means."
 To say that I was excited is a bit of an understatement!